 Exams can take place at all University campuses and you will be allocated a seat to sit your exam at the campus at which you are enrolled for each course.
 As per the Course Management and Assessment Procedure Manual, students are expected to sit examinations at the site of their enrolment.

 Find out more information on study skills help for exams and assignments.

 More info about exams

 - What to bring - When attending your exam make sure that you bring your photo identification (student ID card, driver's licence or passport).
+If you do not have suitable photo identification, you will have your photo taken and you will have to present your photo identification to one of our Student Central locations within 48 business hours.
 You can also bring pens or pencils, erasers, a clear water bottle and tissues.
 Calculators can be used a long as they are approved by the Course Coordinator.
 More info on approved calculators can be found here.